Tags

-Do you ever get in the mood for really good Bar Food?
-You know what I’m talking about–noshing on all of the glorious things that can be battered and deep fried to a golden, crispy perfection?
+Do you ever get in the mood for really good, greasy bar food?
+You know what I’m talking about?
+Noshing on all of the glorious things that can be battered and deep fried to a golden, crispy perfection?

 Yeah.
 That’s the stuff that keeps me up at night.

-But what if a Fried Food Craving strikes but you can’t actually travel to a bar to get it?
+But what if a fried food craving strikes, but you can’t actually travel to a bar to get it?
 That sort of thing happens to me all the time.
-Being that we don’t travel to dining establishments without our four boys in tow, Bar Food is kind of out of the question for us.
+Being that we don’t travel to dining establishments without our four boys in tow, bar food is out of the question for us.
 Seems the general public frowns upon parents bellying-up-to-the-bar while toting their children.

 Don’t judge us!
 No, really!
-We’re just here for the fried vegetables, I swear!
+We’re just here for the deep fried vegetables, I swear!

-Being home-bound when the Fried Food Craving strikes is further compounded with the facts:
+Being home-bound when the deep fried food craving strikes is further compounded with the facts:

 - Actually frying anything is a little scary and a lot messy.